-Headquartered in Miami, Latinx Newswire (formerly Hispanicize Wire) is an innovativepress release wire service platform tailored to serve small businesses, non-profit organizations, brands and marketing agencies.
-Latinx Newswire offers comprehensive national, state and city-specific distributions to U.S. Hispanic/Puerto Rico media and influencers.
-Our newswire platform features a wide range of budget-friendly multimedia capabilities and online guaranteed placements that are priced at a fraction of what traditional wire services cost.
+Headquartered in Miami, Latinx Newswire (formerly Hispanicize Wire) is an innovative press release distribution service tailored to serve brands, marketing agencies, small businesses and non-profit organizations.
+Latinx Newswire offers comprehensive national, state and city-specific distributions to U.S. Hispanic and Puerto Rico media and influencers.
+Our newswire offers you a wide range of budget-friendly multimedia capabilities and online guaranteed placements that are priced at a fraction of what traditional wire services cost.

 Latinx Newswire is 100% Hispanic-owned and operated.
 Led by an experienced and respected team, the company was founded by accomplished Latinx entrepreneurs that built and sold the industry’s first Hispanic press release wire service to British media conglomerate United Business Media in 2008.
 In addition, they are also the original founding partners of Hispanicize Media Group, that included the iconic annual Hispanicize Event for Latino trendsetters, leading multicultural influencer network DiMe Media (formerly Latina Mom Bloggers), Hispanic Kitchen, Latina Moms and the Hispanic PR Blog, which were sold to John Leguizamo’s media company in 2019.
 The core team includes wire and Hispanicize alumni, Bill Gato, Manny Ruiz, Cristy Clavijo-Kish and Katherine Johnson Gunn.